Spiritual blindness

 He replied, 'Every plant that my heavenly Father has not planted will be pulled up by the roots.
 Leave them; they are blind guides.
 If a blind man leads a blind man, both will fall into a pit.'
 (Mat 15:124)

-That final statement is true physically and spiritually.
-The pit that spiritually blind people fall into is the pit (or abyss) of hell.
+That final statement is true spiritually as well as physically.
+The pit that spiritually blind people fall into is the pit of hell.

 God has deadened their hearts